AWegnerGitHub/awegnergithub.github.io-content/2023_09_26_obsidian_gitlab_setup.md

 Now that the backend repository is set up and it's been initially configured, all instances of Obsidian can utilize these sets of steps to start working.

-If this is not the device you initilized the repository on, you need to perform an initial `pull` of the repository to this device so that it is a local folder.
+If this is not the device you initialized the repository on, you need to perform an initial `pull` of the repository to this device so that it is a local folder.

     git clone git@<my.server.url>:andy/andy-notes.git